 Applicable tax rates for export transactions

-In the Goods and Services Tax (GST) law framework, export supplies are zero-rated.
+The Goods and Services Tax (GST) law framework zero-rates export supplies.
 Zero-rated supply under GST refers to the following categories of supplies involving goods or services or both:

 Notably, zero-rated supply does not imply that the goods and services carry a tariff rate of ‘0%’.
-Instead, it signifies that the recipient of the supply is entitled to pay ‘0%’ GST to the supplier.
-This distinction is crucial because, according to section 17(2) of the CGST Act, input tax credit is unavailable for supplies with a ‘0%’ tax rate.
+Instead, it signifies that the recipient of the supply must pay ‘0%’ GST to the supplier.
+This distinction is crucial because, according to section 17(2) of the CGST Act, the recipient cannot claim input tax credit for supplies with a ‘0%’ tax rate.
 However, this restriction does not apply to zero-rated supplies covered by the specified categories mentioned in this section.

 Also Read: How Is The Place Of Supply Determined For Export Supplies?